 - View the survey’s collected responses

-NOTE: System Administrators have all permissions enabled by default and their permissions cannot be modified (see image above).
+NOTE: System Administrators and the survey owner have all permissions enabled by default and their permissions cannot be modified.

 To add a user/group to the ACL, move to the Add Users/Groups to Access List tab.
 In this view entries on the right are already included on the permission list.